abhishekarya1/Hash-Define-myNotes/content/java/func.md

 (a, b) -> { int a = 4; }	// redeclaration not allowed
 ```

 Lambdas can always access variables (instance and class variables).
-It can access only the `final` and effectively final local variables.
+They can access only the `final` and effectively final local variables.

 ## Methods References
-Exactly like lambdas, they can be used when a lambda takes in a single parameter and calls another method inside of it.
+Exactly like lambdas, they can be used when a lambda calls another method inside of it.

 ```java
 interface Test{